-Are you looking for a paid summer internship?
+Are you looking for a paid internship?
 Are you a college or graduate student with a disability?

 Are you looking for an opportunity to jumpstart your career path?

-If the answer to any one of these questions is yes, you should consider the Emerging Leaders Summer Internship Program for College Students with Disabilities.
-Coordinated by the National Business & Disability Council (NBDC) at The Viscardi Center, this highly competitive program places top undergraduate and graduate college students with disabilities in fulfilling summer internships nationwide that provide them with meaningful leadership development and networking opportunities.
+If the answer to any one of these questions is yes, you should consider the Emerging Leaders Internship Program for College Students with Disabilities.
+Coordinated by the National Business & Disability Council (NBDC) at The Viscardi Center, this highly competitive program places top undergraduate and graduate college students with disabilities in fulfilling internships nationwide that provide them with meaningful leadership development and networking opportunities.